 Associate Dean of Experiential Learning Judith McMorrow captured Anderson’s special contribution.
 “We have been inexorably changed by her professional excellence and character,” she said.
 “Alexis’ imprint is now in our DNA.
 May we live up to the example she has set.”

-A celebration of Anderson’s life will be held in a few weeks.
+A celebration of Anderson’s life will be held on December 7, at 2 pm at the Law School in East Wing Room 120.
+A reception will follow.
 In lieu of flowers, the family asks that donations be made to the Boston College Legal Services LAB.

 Read her obituary here.